 - 1. The cash backed reserves/accumulated surplus reconciliation is aligned to the requirements of MFMA Circular 42 Funding a Municipal Budget. - 2.
 In essence the table evaluates the funding levels of the budget by firstly forecasting the cash and investments at year end and secondly reconciling the available funding to the liabilities/commitments that exist. - 3.
 The outcome of this exercise would either be a surplus or deficit.
 A deficit would indicate that the applications exceed the cash and investments available and would be indicative of non-compliance with the MFMA requirements that the municipality's budget must be "funded". - 4.
 Non-compliance with section 18 of the MFMA is assumed because a shortfall would indirectly indicate that the annual budget is not appropriately funded. - 5.
 From the table it can be seen that for the period 2008/09 the surplus increased from R12 million to R13million.
 For the rest of the MTREF a surplus is indicated. - 6.
 Considering the requirements of section 18 of the MFMA, it can be concluded that the adopted 2010/11 MTREF was not funded owing to the significant deficit. - 7.
-As part of the budgeting and planning guidelines that informed the compilation of the 2013/14 MTREF the end objective of the medium-term framework was to ensure the budget is funded aligned to section 18 of the MFMA.
+As part of the budgeting and planning guidelines that informed the compilation of the 2013/14 MTREF the end objective of the medium-term framework was to ensure the budget is funded aligned to section 18 of the MFMA. - 8.
+As can be seen the budget has been modelled to progressively move from a surplus of R12 million in 2008/09to R13 million by 2013/14.

-Table 21 MBRR Table A9 - Asset Management
+Table 26 MBRR Table A9 - Asset Management